isabella232/data-workbench.en-1/help/home/c-dataset-const-proc/c-dataset-inc-files/c-types-dataset-inc-files/c-log-proc-dataset-inc-files/c-log-proc-dataset-inc-files.md

   </tr>
   <tr>
    <td colname="col1"> Log Entry Condition </td>
    <td colname="col2"> <p>Optional.
 Defines the rules by which log entries are considered for inclusion in the dataset.
-See <a href="../../../../../home/c-dataset-const-proc/c-log-proc-config-file/c-info-log-proc-param.md#concept-ecaff95cee4e40bc90f81e099c5fc934" format="dita" scope="local"> Log Entry Condition</a>. </p> <p> <p>Note:  To be included in the dataset, a log entry must satisfy the <span class="wintitle"> Log Entry Condition</span> in the <span class="filepath"> Log Processing.cfg</span> file and in every <span class="wintitle"> Log Processing Dataset Include</span> file. </p> </p> </td>
+See <a href="../../../../../home/c-dataset-const-proc/c-log-proc-config-file/c-info-log-proc-param.md#concept-ecaff95cee4e40bc90f81e099c5fc934"> Log Entry Condition</a>. </p> <p> <p>Note:  To be included in the dataset, a log entry must satisfy the <span class="wintitle"> Log Entry Condition</span> in the <span class="filepath"> Log Processing.cfg</span> file and in every <span class="wintitle"> Log Processing Dataset Include</span> file. </p> </p> </td>
   </tr>
   <tr>
    <td colname="col1"> Parameters </td>
    <td colname="col2"> Optional.
 A variable that you can reference in other configuration parameters.
-For more information, see <a href="../../../../../home/c-dataset-const-proc/c-dataset-inc-files/c-def-param-dataset-inc-files/c-def-param-dataset-inc-files.md#concept-5ad06acc8dc44bf2a99643fafdd56b50" format="dita" scope="local"> Defining Parameters in Dataset Include Files</a>. </td>
+For more information, see <a href="../../../../../home/c-dataset-const-proc/c-dataset-inc-files/c-def-param-dataset-inc-files/c-def-param-dataset-inc-files.md#concept-5ad06acc8dc44bf2a99643fafdd56b50"> Defining Parameters in Dataset Include Files</a>. </td>
   </tr>
   <tr>
    <td colname="col1"> Reprocess </td>
    <td colname="col2"> <p>Optional.
 Any character or combination of characters can be entered here.
-Changing this parameter and saving the file to the data workbench server initiates data reprocessing. </p> <p> For information about reprocessing your data, see <a href="../../../../../home/c-dataset-const-proc/c-reproc-retrans/c-reproc-retrans.md#concept-6d82a173e4ab4111b673e7c2477d0823" format="dita" scope="local"> Reprocessing and Retransformation</a>. </p> </td>
+Changing this parameter and saving the file to the data workbench server initiates data reprocessing. </p> <p> For information about reprocessing your data, see <a href="../../../../../home/c-dataset-const-proc/c-reproc-retrans/c-reproc-retrans.md#concept-6d82a173e4ab4111b673e7c2477d0823"> Reprocessing and Retransformation</a>. </p> </td>
   </tr>
   <tr>
    <td colname="col1"> Stage </td>